onnx/sigs/optimizations/README.md

 This repo contains all the artifacts, materials, meeting notes, and proposals regarding the Optimization SIG.

-Feedbacks and contributions are welcome.
+Feedbacks and contributions of other optimization tools are welcome and encouraged for discussion at the monthly meetings.

 ## Slack channel
 Please sign up at https://slack.lfai.foundation/ and join [onnx-optimization](https://lfaifoundation.slack.com/archives/C05GKQH0H34) channel.